 National Pension Scheme (NPS) is a voluntary defined contribution pension system administered and regulated by the Pension Fund Regulatory and Development Authority (PFRDA), created by an Act of the Parliament of India.
 It was launched on 1st January 2004 to encourage not only the employees of the state and central governments but also the citizens working in private and public sectors.

-Save More Tax Tax deduction limit under sec 80 CCD (1) ceiling raised from Rs.
+Save More Tax Tax deduction limit under sec 80 CCD (1) ceiling was raised from Rs.
 1.00 Lac to Rs.
 1.50 Lacs.
 From F.Y.
-2015-16, subscriber will be allowed tax deduction in addition to the deduction allowed under Sec.
-80CCD(1) for additional contribution in his NPS account subject to maximum of Rs.
+2015-16, subscribers will be allowed tax deductions in addition to the deduction allowed under Sec.
+80CCD(1) for additional contribution in his NPS account subject to a maximum of Rs.
 50,000/- under sec.
 80CCD 1(B).

-Tier – 1 Account: is a non-withdrawable account meant solely for savings and utilization post retirement.
-The funds can only be withdrawn once the subscribe turns 60 years of age.
+Tier – 1 Account is a non-withdrawable account meant solely for savings and utilization post-retirement.
+The funds can only be withdrawn once the subscriber turns 60 years of age.

-Tier – 2 Account: is a freely withdrawable account form which the subscriber can make withdrawals as per their requirements.
-Tier-2 Account cannot be opened without opening a Tier-1 Account.
+Tier – 2 Account: This is a freely withdrawable account from which the subscriber can make withdrawals as per their requirements.
+Tier-2 Accounts cannot be opened without opening a Tier-1 Account.

 Some of the benefits of this scheme are: